foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 ## Bugfixes and small improvements
 * French localization has been updated.
 (Thanks Aldarion!)
 * Missing icons when hovering over items in sheets have been restored.
 (Thanks mkahvi!)
+* Added missing reference to `src/module/actor/mixins/actor-damage.js` file which was causing issues with resolving damage from the chat cards.

 # v0.18.3 - Precog Pioneers